Can the world be saved from overtourism?

 In 2015, Iceland published a road map for tourism with a five-year action plan thrashed out by the government and travel industry representatives.

-"This has worked very well -- the roadmap itself was by over a thousand people in 50 museums all around the country who helped shaped plans," she says.
-"So there a large consensus on what needed to be done in reaction to this tourism explosion."
+"This has worked very well -- the roadmap itself was by over a thousand people in 50 meetings all around the country who helped shape plans," she says.
+"So there was a large consensus on what needed to be done in reaction to this tourism explosion."

 Now the Icelandic government is looking forward to tackle tourism as a long-term problem -- specifically spotlighting infrastructure.

 "There's more visitors, all year round, at popular sites.
-You need more capacity, in terms of parks for example, toilets, parking, bridges, viewing platforms and so on," says Reynisdóttir.
+You need more capacity, in terms of [...] toilets, parking, bridges, viewing platforms and so on," says Reynisdóttir.

 The current tourist site protection plan was created in 2011 and, she says, it's financed 750 infrastructure projects since then.